palo-it-th/LLM-Bash-Agent/Readme-examples.md

 # Example prompts

+# Tested

+1. Say Hello with Current Time
+2. Open Google to search for Latest News and Take screenshot then do OCR and summarize in text file
+3. Set up local backend REST api /products and return 5 list of product
+4. Create json-server backend app that simulate a small insurance api

+# Not test yet

 ## Example query for Human Wishing to Write Bash Script

 1. "Do research about Langchain JS and summarize it"